JavaScript Q&A Logo

 QAA Logo

-How can I prevent a form from submitting when a field is empty?
+How can I prevent a form from submitting when a button is clicked in JavaScript?

-To prevent a form from submitting when a field is empty, you can use JavaScript to check the field's value and stop the submission if it's empty.
-Submit document.getElementById('myForm').addEventListe…
+To prevent a form from submitting when a button is clicked, you can use JavaScript to intercept the form's submit event and call the `preventDefault` method.
+Submit document.getElementById("myForm").a…

 Read More →